 - Medical Malpractice - Medical malpractice, including medical errors and misdiagnosis, can cause severe injuries or even wrongful death.
 Recent studies show that medical malpractice is the third leading cause of death in the United States and that medical malpractice and error is responsible for about 250,000 deaths per year in the United States alone.

 - Product Liability - When unsafe or defective products cause accidents or injuries, the responsible party can be held accountable through a product liability lawsuit.
-Product liability law covers a broad range of products, including defective auto parts that can lead to car accidents.
+Product liability law covers a broad range of products, including defective auto parts that can lead to car accidents or even defective medical devices.

 - Dangerous Drugs - Many pharmaceutical drugs are released without a full appreciation of their risks, which can lead to serious injuries for many unsuspecting people.